 Please contact [email protected] if you are interested in joining the Choir.

-The Lea Singers Interns Scheme is in its sixth year, and has so far helped 18 talented local singers build their musical experience.
+The Lea Singers Interns Scheme is in its ninth year, and has helped many talented local singers build their musical experience.

 2010 – Hugo Beardsall (tenor)